bitovi/app-staffing/vagrant-provisioning/Readme.md

 # Provisioning the Kubernetes Cluster

+1)  Git clone this repository on to your local Laptop.

-1)  Change Directory to the vagrant-provisioning folder.
+2)  Change Directory to the vagrant-provisioning folder.

-2)  Within this folder, type in the command vagrant up | This command would provision a 1 Master 2 Worker Nodes Kubernetes Cluster.
+3)  Within this folder, type in the command vagrant up | This command would provision a 1 Master 2 Worker Nodes Kubernetes Cluster.

-3)  Once the Provisioning is complete, the next step is to obtain the kubeconfig file (This is the wrapper that interpretes API calls send to the API Server).
+4)  Once the Provisioning is complete, the next step is to obtain the kubeconfig file (This is the wrapper that interpretes API calls send to the API Server).

-4)  Simply type in this command scp root@172.16.16.100:/etc/kubernetes/admin.conf -target=config.
+5)  Simply type in this command scp root@172.16.16.100:/etc/kubernetes/admin.conf -target=config.

-5)  Type in this password: a3ViZWFkbWlu (decode to view).
+6)  Type in this password: a3ViZWFkbWlu (decode to view).

-6)  kubectl get nodes --kubeconfig=target=config  | With this command you should be able to view the 1Master 2Worker Cluster setup.
+7)  kubectl get nodes --kubeconfig=target=config  | With this command you should be able to view the 1Master 2Worker Cluster setup.